-“One of the largest medieval barns in England, and architecturally one of the finest.”
+“One of the largest medieval barns in England and architecturally one of the finest.”

-The mechanisation of the wool industry in the late 18th century saw the construction of the great mills that still dominate the town’s architecture, along with the rows – or ‘ranks’ – of weavers’ cottages lining the hillsides and streets, punctuated by the grand houses of wealthy clothiers.
+The mechanisation of the wool industry in the late 18th century saw the construction of the great mills that still dominate the town’s architecture, along with the rows – or ranks – of weavers’ cottages lining the hillsides and streets, punctuated by the grand houses of wealthy clothiers.

 The town is well connected by road, rail and water to other nearby tourist destinations making it the perfect place to visit, whether for just a day or as a base for your stay in the south west.

 As the wool industry declined – largely due to industrialisation and large-scale mills in the north – it was replaced by pioneering rubber works from 1848.

 The rubber industry flourished in the town until 1994 and formed another of the architectural layers that give Bradford on Avon such a unique identity.

 To find out more about our history why not check out the Bradford on Avon Museum.